Geometry- and topology-controlled synchronization phase transition on manifolds: Abstract

 \section{Abstract}

 In this work, we explore how the geometry and topology of the underlying manifold shape the synchronization phase transition of a system.
 To do so, we extend the Kuramoto-Sakaguchi model from spheres to compact, connected, orientable, and homogeneous Riemannian manifolds of arbitrary dimension.
 Starting from the mean-field kinetic equation on the manifold, we derive a local response equation for the order parameter near the incoherent state and separate the geometric and topological contributions to the phase transition out of the incoherent state.
-The manifold geometry determines a coefficient $\kappa\left(M\right)$ to control the critical coupling for the linear loss of stability of the incoherent state.
-The manifold topology constrains the cubic term of the response equation through the Euler characteristic $\chi\left(M\right)$.
-Under a local sign condition on the cubic term, topology does not allow a generic continuous or tricritical synchronization phase transition to occur when $\chi\left(M\right)\neq 0$, and it imposes a non-zero net defect charge on the incipient ordered texture.
-When an additional local stabilization condition holds in that nonzero-Euler class, topology further selects a discontinuous phase transition.
-When $\chi\left(M\right)=0$, topology does not impose that obstruction, so continuous, discontinuous, and tricritical local branches are all allowed.
-We verify these findings on representative families including hyperspheres, equal even-sphere products, complex Grassmannians, complex projective spaces, flat tori, real Stiefel manifolds, rotation groups, and unitary groups.
-Our framework recovers the classical hyperspherical parity law and extends it to a broad class of non-spherical state spaces.
-It therefore identifies the geometric origin of the linear instability threshold and the topological origin of the accessible phase transition scenarios in diverse synchronization phenomena.
+The manifold geometry determines the averaged projection factor $\kappa\left(M\right)$, which directly controls the coupling strength required to destabilize the incoherent state.
+The critical coupling is determined jointly by this geometric factor and the response of the intrinsic drift fields.
+The manifold topology affects the phase transition through the Euler characteristic $\chi\left(M\right)$: the Poincar\'e-Hopf relation fixes the net defect charge of the incipient ordered texture, and the local reduction and sign conditions stated below allow the same Euler-characteristic data to constrain the cubic coefficient of the reduced response equation.
+In that conditional class, a non-zero Euler characteristic gives the cubic sign used in the reduced normal form, and an additional stabilization condition gives a discontinuous local transition.
+When $\chi\left(M\right)=0$, the local branch is determined by the normal-form coefficients rather than by the Euler characteristic alone.
+We evaluate these geometric and topological indicators on representative families including hyperspheres, sphere products, complex Grassmannians, complex projective spaces, flat tori, real Stiefel manifolds, rotation groups, and unitary groups.
+Our framework recovers the topological part of the classical hyperspherical parity distinction and extends it to a broad class of non-spherical state spaces.
+It therefore identifies the geometric factor that controls the coupling strength required for the loss of stability of the incoherent state, the unconditional topological defect constraint, and the conditional topological selection of the local phase transition scenario in diverse synchronization phenomena.